CaliDog/certstream-server/README.md

 **Certstream-server** is a service written in elixir to aggregate, parse, and stream certificate data from multiple [certificate transparency logs](https://www.certificate-transparency.org/what-is-ct).
 It leverages the amazing power of elixir/erlang to achieve great network throughput and concurrency with very little resource usage.

-This is a rewrite of the [original version written in python](https://github.com/CaliDog/certstream-server-python), and is much more efficient than the original and currently ships millions of certificates a day on a small Heroku instance no problem.
+This is a rewrite of the [original version written in python](https://github.com/CaliDog/certstream-server-python), and is much more efficient than the original and currently ships millions of certificates a day on a single Hetzner dedicated server without issue (\~250TB of data every month!).

 ## Getting Started

 Getting up and running is pretty easy (especially if you use Heroku, as we include a Dockerfile!).

-First install elixir
+First install elixir (assuming you're on OSX, otherwise follow [instructions for your platform]())

 ```
 $ brew install elixir